How were guests selected to be on the show?

 If you are chosen to be a guest on “Check, Please!
-Arizona,” you must also be able to get to our studios and travel to restaurant locations within a 50-mile radius of Phoenix.
+Arizona,” you must be able to arrange your own transportation to and from our studios and the restaurants.
+For the Valley, restaurants will be within a 50-mile radius of Phoenix.

 What can I do to increase my chances of being selected?